jaeyk/comp_thinking_social_science/docs/06_big_data.md

 # Big data {#big_data}

-## Database and SQL

-* Special thanks to Jacob Coblnetz (@Jacob_Coblnetz) for sharing his slides on the SQL workshop used at MIT.

 ## Motivation

 - Big data problem: data is too big to fit into memory (=local environment).